jesmehta/p5-circle-packing/README.md

 ## Examples

 Effects of changing parameters on the outcome.
 All parameters are "large" or "small" relative to the canvas size.
-The same parameters on a different canvas size will give very different resukts.
+The same parameters on a different canvas size will give very different results.

 Green circles are default, while red circles are those that have reached `maxRadius`